 / / /

 Between wrecks, Kaelin dan Voresli liked to enjoy the quiet.
 He would power everything down — drives, processors, even life support — and let his skiff drift along.
-He left only a few essential instruments active in the cockpit (Kaelin also liked using an archaic control board instead of the direct interface when he could help it) to glare against the tiny port while he stared out.
-Sometimes he would fire a reaction thruster before he shut down, to put a slow spin on the skiff and bring new sights past the window port.
+He left only a few essential instruments active in the cockpit (Kaelin also liked using an archaic control board instead of projections or a direct interface) to glare against the tiny port while he stared out.
+Sometimes he would fire a reaction thruster before he shut down, to put a slow spin on the skiff and rotate new sights past the window port.
 He would sit and stare for minutes, hours — until he reached the next wreck or had to eat or breathed too much of the cabin air and had to power on again.

-The lazily drifting expanse outside was a fraction of the Burial Grounds, not far off from the Halls of Taron.
+The lazily drifting expanse outside was a fraction of the Burial Grounds, not far off from the Axiom Republic border.
 At this moment, Kaelin’s stare took in a magnificent derelict, its hard-edged black shape silhouetted against the orange-red reflection of the Panther Nebula.
 Jagged spires protruded from one side of the gargantuan hulk, evidence of the violent demise of the original construct.
-Probably gravitational tides: the wreck was easily a hundred klicks across.
+Probably gravitational tides: the wreck was easily a hundred kilometers across.
 How huge had the construct been before the universe ripped it asunder?
-One thousand?
+Thousands?
 Planet-scale?
 When the construct transitioned from a functional, purposeful unit to an abandoned derelict, whatever mechanism it used to counterbalance tidal forces ceased and it succumbed.
 The Librarians engaged in wild speculation on the function of these behemoths, but never could agree on their reason for existence.
-Not even Kaelin knew the purpose of the constructs.
+Not even Kaelin knew the purpose of these constructs.